BrentSimons/Notepaddy/README.md

 - Create, edit, and delete notes
 - Save notes to a local SQLite database
-- View all existing notes
+- Overview of existing notes

 ## Requirements